TL;DR

 Understanding the True Cost: What Pothole Damage Really Looks Like

-Hitting a pothole at speed can transmit a huge amount of force through your car, causing damage that isn't always immediately obvious.
+Hitting a pothole at speed can transmit a huge amount of force through your car, causing damage that isn't typically immediately obvious.
 While a punctured tyre is easy to spot, other issues can be more insidious.

 Common Types of Pothole Damage: